DuxSec/videoGenerator/README.md

 # [https://vidcrafter.org](https://vidcrafter.org)

-Introducing an all-in-one video maker and generator for Instagram Reels, YouTube Shorts, and TikTok!
-This cutting-edge tool not only allows you to create captivating videos accompanied by music, but it also offers automatic upload functionality, making the process completely hassle-free.
-With its intuitive interface, you can effortlessly produce stunning videos that boast an attention-grabbing intro and visually appealing content.
-Additionally, this tool provides scheduling capabilities, enabling you to plan and automate video uploads without any user interaction required.

 ## Join discord for FREE BETA ACCESS / updates / questions:

 [<img alt="download latest release" width="300px" src="https://i.imgur.com/jSzTTyx.png" />](https://discord.gg/jVB2dRTwxn)